pfugl/ESP32H2-Zigbee-Demo/README.md

 # ESP32-H2 Demo Zigbee Device

-This project is a demo Zigbee device based on the ESP32-H2 / ESP32-C6
+This project is a demo Zigbee device based on the ESP32-H2 / ESP32-C6 Modified to bypass the code for DHT22.
+See comments in c and h files to reverse changes.

 ## Features